ScriptureExamined/NovawrightStudios/_posts/2026-03-09-why-small-focused-games-are=winning-the-indie-market.md

 - branching narrative
 - exploration layers

 None of these are inherently bad.
 But each one risks pulling attention away from the core experience.

 So development now follows a simple rule:

 **Does this mechanic strengthen the time-manipulation puzzle loop?**

-If the answer is no—or even “maybe”—it doesn’t belong.
+If the answer is no, or even “maybe”, it doesn’t belong.

 That discipline is difficult.
 But it also makes decisions easier.

 ---

 ## The Industry Trend Toward Tight Design

 You can see this pattern across the indie landscape.
 The standout games aren’t massive.
 They’re tight.

 They deliver: